tandasat/blog/_posts/2023-07-05-intel-vt-rp-part-1.md

 - PW: Paging-write
 - GPV: Guest-paging verification

 Although all of the three work together, we will focus on HLAT in this post since it is the primary component to prevent the remapping attack.
-For the PW and GPV, stay tuned for the part 2.
+For the PW and GPV, read [part 2](/blog/2023/07/31/intel-vt-rp-part-2.html).

 ### HLAT and the remapping attack